 - It is permissible to pick up shells or rocks from the beach as long as they are not providing a home for an organism.
 Please leave all living organisms and plants where they are, unless you are doing a research collection and have the proper permits.

 - To preserve fragile vegetation, please do not walk on the dune or salt marsh.

 - For their safety, please keep children under close supervision, and away from the bluff.

 - Flags, marking tape, buckets, plastic hoses, and other objects around the Field Station are in use for on-going experiments.
 Please do not disturb.

 - The field station has no public restrooms.

-- Dogs are allowed at the field station on a leash; please pick up after your pet.
+- Dogs are allowed at the field station; many do visit, please pick up after your pet.
 A pooper-scooper box is provided by the sign in board.